Pulpoide/Pulpoide/README.md

 ## About me

-I'm a backend-focused developer currently specializing in AI Engineering — the intersection I find most interesting right now.
-I build APIs and backend systems in Java/Spring Boot and Node.js, and I design multi-agent architectures with LangGraph and RAG pipelines.

-I started studying Computer Engineering at UNC in 2016, completed my Associate Degree in Software Development at IUA, and I'm wrapping up an AI Engineering specialization at Henry (April 2026).
-My star project right now is **LexTrace**, a multi-agent contract analysis system designed to solve LLM context fatigue through specialized agent orchestration — shipping soon.

-Outside the terminal: I've been a drummer and percussionist for 10+ years.
-Rhythm, precision, and timing under pressure translate surprisingly well to distributed systems.
+Backend & AI Engineer building production-ready systems at the intersection of robust APIs and intelligent architectures.
+I design and ship multi-agent pipelines and RAG systems using LangGraph, Python, and Java — with a focus on observability, scalability, and clean design.
+My flagship project is LexTrace, a multi-agent platform for legal document analysis that solves LLM context fatigue through modular agent orchestration.
+I approach software the way I approach drumming — with precision, structure, and an ear for what the system needs next.

-> **Actively seeking a remote role** — Junior Backend or AI Integration Developer.
+> **Actively seeking a remote role** — Backend or AI Integration Developer.
 Available immediately.

 ---